 Weight Watchers is a paid subscription-based dieting and exercise tracking system that aims to encourage ‘smarter’ eating and more enjoyable exercise.
 The system rewards smarter food choices such as choosing fruits or vegetables over heavily processed foods.
 It also praises engaging in fitness activities that are most convenient and worthwhile.
 For example, someone who only has time for a 10 minute walk on their lunch break still benefits from tracking their workouts, even if it’s not an hour long cardio session.

-Read on to learn more about how members track points, which foods earn the least points, and how to structure a healthy weight loss diet around this concept.
+Read on to read our Weight Watchers reviews, learn more about how members track points, which foods earn the least points, and how to structure a healthy weight loss diet around this concept.

 Weight Watchers Diet Plan Basics and Rules